 Once the cache is finished, you can test it in a web application to make sure that the map appears and performs the way you expect.
 This is also a good way to verify that the tiles are being recognized and used successfully by the application.

-- In a web browser, browse to the Services Directory.
-For example, https://gisserver.domain.com:6443/arcgis/rest/services.
+- In a web browser, navigate to the Services Directory.
+For example, http://gisserver.domain.com:6080/arcgis/rest/services.

 - In the services list, click your map service.
 All map services are appended with (MapServer).
-If your service resides in a folder, browse to that folder and select the service.
+If your service resides in a folder, navigate to that folder and select the service.